Three Chain Selection Rules

 However, the rule is called heaviest chain, not longest chain, which begs two questions: what makes a chain heavy, and why is it important.

 When the difficulty is fixed, it follows that all blocks have the same weight, and so the heaviest chain rule and longets chain rules become synonymous.
+For this reason, some people still refer to it as the longest chain rule while actually meaning heaviest chain rule.

 Interestingly, in the original Bitcoin white paper, Satoshi missed this attack and proposed the longest chain rule (despite discussing difficulty adjustment).
 Fortunately, in the two years between the white paper and the launch of the actual network, this issue was noticed and fixed.